2022 Stanley Cup playoffs: (P1) Calgary Flames vs. (WC1) Dallas Stars

 The Calgary Flames finished first in the Pacific Division earning 111 points.
 The Dallas Stars finished as the Western Conference's first wild card earning 98 points.
 This was the third playoff meeting between these two teams with Dallas winning both previous series.
-They last met in the 2020 Western Conference First Round, which Dallas won in six games.
+They last met in the 2020 Western Conference first round, which Dallas won in six games.
 Calgary won two of the three games in this year's regular season series.

 The Flames defeated the Stars in seven games.
-In Game 1, Calgary's defence limited the Stars' offence to 16 shots as goalie Jacob Markstrom claimed a 1–0 victory.
-The Stars responded with their own shutout victory in Game 2, scoring twice in a 2–0 affair with Jake Oettinger making 29 saves in the process.
-Joe Pavelski lead the Stars with two goals in Game 3, giving Dallas a 4–2 victory and a 2–1 series lead.
-The Flames put 54 shots on the Stars goaltender, and with four shots turning into goals, Calgary won Game 4, 4–1.
-In Game 5, Mikael Backlund and Andrew Mangiapane each scored a goal and provided an assist in Calgary's 3–1 comeback victory.
-In Game 6, Oettinger made 36 saves for the Stars leading his team to a 4–2 victory and forcing a seventh game.
-The Flames put on 67 shots in Game 7, but with two finding the back of the net on both sides, the game went into overtime.
-In the extra period, Calgary forward Johnny Gaudreau scored to give the Flames a 3–2 victory and a Second Round advancement.
+In game one, Calgary's defence limited the Stars' offence to 16 shots as goalie Jacob Markstrom claimed a 1–0 victory.
+The Stars responded with their own shutout victory in game two, scoring twice in a 2–0 affair with Jake Oettinger making 29 saves in the process.
+Joe Pavelski led the Stars with two goals in game three, giving Dallas a 4–2 victory and a 2–1 series lead.
+The Flames put 54 shots on the Stars goaltender, and with four shots turning into goals, Calgary won game four, 4–1.
+In game five, Mikael Backlund and Andrew Mangiapane each scored a goal and provided an assist in Calgary's 3–1 comeback victory.
+In game six, Oettinger made 36 saves for the Stars leading his team to a 4–2 victory and forcing a seventh game.
+The Flames put on 67 shots in game seven, but with two finding the back of the net on both sides, the game went into overtime.
+In the extra period, Calgary forward Johnny Gaudreau scored to give the Flames a 3–2 victory and a second round advancement.
 In the loss, Oettinger became the second goalie since 1955 to post 60 or more saves in a seventh game.